scott-morris/elevatorsaga/src/readme.md

 ## elevator.stop()

 Clear the destination queue and stop the elevator if it is moving.
 Note that you normally don't need to stop elevators - it is intended for advanced solutions with in-transit rescheduling logic.

-Returns a weighted availability
-   2 : elevator already on its way
-   1 : idle, feel free
-   0 : busy, but might be going past
-  -1 : going the other way past this floor, not available

 <!-- End src/elevator.js -->